 - Measles, mumps, rubella (MMR, MR, M, R)

 - Polio (OPV or IPV)

 To be eligible for compensation under the VICP, the injuries caused by the vaccine must have:

 - Lasted for more than six months after the vaccine was given; or

 - Resulted in a hospital stay and surgery; or

 Other deadlines and requirements apply.
 To learn if you or your child may be eligible for compensation under this act or through a traditional pharmaceutical liability claim, please contact our law firm as soon as possible to arrange a free consultation and case evaluation.

-From offices in Bridgeport, Danbury and New Haven, Connecticut, our lawyers represent people throughout the state who were injured by dangerous vaccines and other defective products.
+Our lawyers represent people throughout Connecticut who were injured by dangerous vaccines and other defective products.